SeleniumHQ/fluent-selenium/README.md

 ## 1.17 (Dev 20, 2016)

 * Selenium upgrade to v3.0.1
-* Support for 'body'
+* Support for 'body' element
-* FluentWebElement getText() can varargs of 'TextChanger' now
+* FluentWebElement getText() can take a varargs of 'TextChanger' now
 * FluentWebElements getText() can too, but also a means to control the between elements chars (CR by default)

 ## 1.16.1 (May 22, 2016)